Niolon/DataAnalysisPython/README.md

 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!

 You can add the files of the `common-tools-for-teaching` github submodule by typing in `git submodule update --init`.
-Consult the README in that directory for further instructions.
+Consult the README in the then filled `common-tools` directory for further instructions.
-In general you should never edit the files contained within the `Course` folder, but work on `Filled_Course` and have the tool generate the Student version notebooks automatically.
+In general you should never edit the files contained within the `Course` folder, but work on `Filled_Course` and have the tool generate the student notebook  versions automatically.